 Share information in a disaster relief situation.

-In these cases we never share your information for marketing purposes
+We will never share your information for marketing purposes.

 How do we typically use or share your health information?
 We typically use or share your health information in the following ways: